RolfCloud42/AzureMCTHelper/README.md

 #### Azure CLI Installation and login

-If the Azure CLI is not already installed on your system you download and install it from here: [https://learn.microsoft.com/en-us/cli/azure/install-azure-cli]( https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).
+If the Azure CLI is not already installed on your system you download and install it from here: [https://learn.microsoft.com/cli/azure/install-azure-cli]( https://learn.microsoft.com/cli/azure/install-azure-cli).

 The script will identify the installed software and show a yellow bulb on the Azure CLI tab in the script section.
 If the Azure CLI is not installed the bulb will be red.
 Select the yellow bulb on the Azure CLI tab to open the Azure CLI login page.

 ![Image of Azure CLI login window](/media/docu_CLILogin.png)

 There are five options to login with Azure CLI.
-Only signing in interactively, with a service principal or a managed identity are supporteds by this tool.
-Learn about the Azure CLI login options here: [https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli](https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli).
+Only signing in interactively, with a service principal or a managed identity are supported by this tool.
+Learn about the Azure CLI login options here: [https://learn.microsoft.com/cli/azure/authenticate-azure-cli](https://learn.microsoft.com/cli/azure/authenticate-azure-cli).
 Provide the needed login information to login with the selected login type.
 A successful login will be indicated by a green bulb beside the login type and on the main Azure CLI tab.

 To log out of Azure CLI select the green bulb.